Glymphatic system: Proposed structure

-In a study published in 2012, a group of researchers from the University of Rochester, headed by M. Nedergaard, used in-vivo two-photon imaging of small fluorescent tracers to monitor the flow of subarachnoid CSF into and through the brain parenchyma.
+In a study published in 2012, a group of researchers from the University of Rochester, headed by Maiken Nedergaard, used in-vivo two-photon imaging of small fluorescent tracers to monitor the flow of subarachnoid CSF into and through the brain parenchyma.
 The two-photon microscopy allowed the Rochester team to visualize the flux of CSF in living mice, in real time, without needing to puncture the CSF compartment (imaging was performed through a closed cranial window).
 According to findings of that study, subarachnoid CSF enters the brain rapidly, along the paravascular spaces surrounding the penetrating arteries, then exchanges with the surrounding interstitial fluid.
 Similarly, interstitial fluid is cleared from the brain parenchyma via the paravascular spaces surrounding large draining veins.

 Paravascular spaces are CSF-filled channels formed between the brain blood vessels and leptomeningeal sheathes that surround cerebral surface vessels and proximal penetrating vessels.
 Around these penetrating vessels, paravascular spaces take the form of Virchow-Robin spaces.
 Where the Virchow-Robin spaces terminate within the brain parenchyma, paravascular CSF can continue traveling along the basement membranes surrounding arterial vascular smooth muscle, to reach the basal lamina surrounding brain capillaries.
 CSF movement along these paravascular pathways is rapid and arterial pulsation has long been suspected as an important driving force for paravascular fluid movement.
-In a study published in 2013, J. Iliff and colleagues demonstrated this directly.
-Using in vivo 2-photon microscopy, the authors reported that when cerebral arterial pulsation was either increased or decreased, the rate of paravacular CSF flux in turn increased or decreased, respectively.
+In a study published in 2013, J. Iliff and colleagues demonstrated this directly, using in vivo two-photon microscopy.
+The authors reported that when cerebral arterial pulsation was either increased or decreased, the rate of paravascular CSF flux in turn increased or decreased, respectively.